Interview with Jean Kilbey

 Description

 Interview with Jean Kilby about Trevor Stephens DFM.
-He wasn’t interested in school until he discovered a love of flying.
+Trevor was not interested in school until he discovered a love of flying.
 In order to fulfil his dream to fly he worked hard on his education and volunteered for aircrew.
 He trained as a pilot and was posted to 156 Squadron.
-On the 22nd of November 1943 he and his crew left RAF Warboys for their final operation.
+On the 22 November 1943 he and his crew left RAF Warboys for their final operation.
 They were shot down by a night fighter and are buried in Germany.
-He was twenty years old.
+He was 20 years old.

 Creator